arnigeir/lsd/readme.md

 ===
 A Local Storage Database
 ---
-A really simple noSQL database implementation that uses the browsers localStorage to persist its data and a functional api to manage and query.
+A really simple noSQL JavaScript database implementation that uses the browsers localStorage to persist its data.
+The idea can easily be moved onto a node.js server where the data is persisted on disk.

+Here is a small applications that stores information about cars and car makers.

+lsd = LSD();
+lsd.Create('Cars');
+lsd.Cars.Create("Makers");
+lsd.Cars.Create("Models");
+var audiOID = lsd.Cars.Makers.Insert({name:'Audi',country:'Germany'});
+lsd.Cars.Models.Insert({makeroid:audiOID,name:'Audi A1'});

-The database API consist of a single object called LSD:
+The API
+---

+All API objects are wrapped inside the LSD object.
+The LSD object is created
+as:

 	lsd = LSD();